gavinchou/vim_config/README.md

 * auto change netrw cursor position to indicate current file (location) with switch g:netrw_indicate_current_file, default on
 * fix bug of messing up register `@*` and `@+`
+* map 'yp' to copy current full path in netrw list

 ### tagbar
 * fixed bugs when use tagbar with netrw, make tagbar process content window